MLC-Gemini/Gemini-Archive-SearchWebApp/README.md

 ## Testing

-The tests can be run on any web browserFor example- chrome, IE, edge.
+The test can be done on any web browser for example- chrome, IE, edge.

 -	Step:1-To open the gemini archival web application in web browser,click on the application url link as per enviorment - NonProd - https://geminiarchive-app-tst.gemini.awsnp.national.com.au